About the Career

 The primary mission of the Physical Therapist Assistant program at Laramie County Community College is to provide a high quality education in physical therapy in order to produce certified, professional, ethical, competent practitioners in the field with a strong potential for advancement and leadership.

 The program philosophy is committed to a high standard of educational excellence while promoting learner responsibility, effective communication, critical thinking, and collaboration.
-We strive to educate entry level PTA practitioner generalists that adhere to professional, ethical, and legal guidelines of the profession to server our communities.
+We strive to educate entry level PTA practitioner generalists that adhere to professional, ethical, and legal guidelines of the profession to serve our communities.
 We strive for excellence in all aspects of student education.
 Student education will be focused on the theory, knowledge and clinical skills essential to the entry level PTA.
 The curriculum is designed for the optimal use of technical innovation, hands on learning, and thorough practical clinical education.
 This structure drives our emphasis on technology and communication to facilitate learning in the classroom and the clinic.
 Graduates will meet the diverse needs of employers and the community while providing high quality patient care under the direction and supervision of a physical therapist.

 The foundation for the education of the PTA students is based on criteria and performance expectation described in A Normative Model of Physical Therapist Education: version 2007 by the Commission on Accreditation in Physical Therapy Education (CAPTE).